dkotama/dkotama.com/posts/boy-and-striped-cat-213j8.md

 metas:
   title: The Boy and the Striped Cat
   description:  A quiet boy, Takumi, encounters a mystical striped cat that leads him to a hidden forest clearing.
-There, he learns the language of nature and the true essence of love, transforming his life forever.
+There, he learns the language of nature and the true essence of love, transforming his life to forever longing love.
   image: /img/boy-and-striped-cat-213j8.jpg

 ---